 In 2003, the Lake Forest Park branch of the King County Library System (located on the lower floor of the mall) agreed to offer wireless Internet access throughout the Commons.
 In a community that does not have equal access to high-speed Internet, residents can work from a “home away from home” at the Commons.

 In response to requests from the community for a local market, Friends of Third Place Commons opened the Lake Forest Park Farmers Market in 2005.
-The City of Lake Forest Park helped with initial seed money, and Madison Marquette generously gives us space.
+The City of Lake Forest Park helped with initial seed money, and the mall owners at the time agreed to give us space, a tradition that current mall owners Merlone Geier Partners have generously continued.
 The Lake Forest Park Farmers Market is organized and managed by staff of Third Place Commons.

-In partnership with other nonprofit organizations and agencies, Friends of Third Place Commons sponsors a food assistance program through the Lake Forest Park Farmers Market.
-Generous donors, including Church of the Redeemer, enable the distribution of Market Bucks to individuals and families who may otherwise lack access to fresh and nutritious food.
+In partnership with other nonprofit organizations and agencies, Third Place Commons also sponsors Market Bucks, a food assistance program through the Lake Forest Park Farmers Market.
+Generous donors from across the community enable the distribution of Market Bucks to individuals and families who may otherwise lack access to fresh and nutritious food.